Akashkewat5220/Sigma_Web_Development/README.md

 # Sigma_Web_Development
 This is the web Development course taught by Harry (Code with harry).
-Just to Master my development skills.
+Just to Master my Frontened development skills.
 I have only covered the Frontened Part.